“Adult social care faces a funding gap of £1.3 billion by the end of the decade”.

 "The Local Government Association estimates there will be a £2.6 billion funding gap in providing adult social care in England by 2020.”

 The basic spending gap is the difference between the amount of money that experts think will need to be spent on publicly-funded adult social care and the money it is expected to receive.

 There are slight differences in some of the estimates, some just take account of increasing population, others look at the size of the spending gap if the existing level of service was expanded to include a larger proportion of people.

 There isn’t a single estimate for the size of the adult social care spending gap in England.
 Different experts factor in different things when looking at the gap and calculate it differently.

-Estimates range from around £600 million to almost £2.5 billion depending on how and when they’re calculated.
+Estimates for the size of the gap this year range from around £600 million to around £1.6 billion depending on how and when they’re calculated.
+Estimates for the size of the gap by 2019/20 range from around £1 billion to £2.6 billion.
 A committee of MPs has asked the National Audit Office to look into the size of the gap.

 Even then, these estimates could easily be wrong.

 It’s hard to predict the future.
 We don’t know how many people will need publicly-funded social care in the coming years.
 The population, particularly the proportion of older people, is increasing.
 But it’s unclear how many of them will need to use publicly-funded care or qualify for it under the current means test.